Ottoland

 Ottoland is a village in the Dutch province of South Holland.
 It is a part of the municipality of Molenlanden, and lies about 15 km northwest of Gorinchem.

 In 2001, the village of Ottoland had 173 inhabitants.
 The built-up area of the village was 0.022 km², and contained 57 residences.

 The statistical area "Ottoland", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 490.

 Ottoland was a separate municipality between 1817 and 1986, until it became part of Graafstroom.
-Last one has made part of Molenwaard since 2013.
+In 2013, Graafstroom was made part of Molenwaard.
 Until the 1980s Ottoland had only two streets, simply called A and B.